hudson-newey/2rm/README.md

 # any files that are soft deleted will be
 # backed up in the `backups` directory
 backups: /tmp/2rm/
+# whenever files matching these paths are deleted
+# the disk location will be overwritten with zeros
+overwrite:
+    # when deleting ssh keys, we always want to
+    # overwrite them with zeros to protect
+    # against attackers recovering the production
+    # ssh keys
+    - ".ssh/*"
 hard:
     - "node_modules/"
     - "target/"